 After the letter to the grandmother got no response, the girl launched a child support application against her father, asking for financial support to cover private school and expenses.
 The girl’s mother did not participate in the court action at all.

-More than a year later, the girl’s case is still wending its way through the courts, and has now raised an interesting technical point: whether, being a minor, the girl needs to be represented not by lawyers of her own choosing, but rather by a “Litigation Guardian” (which is a court-appointed representative from the Office of the Public Guardian and Trustee, who would have authority to decision in the lawsuit on the girl’s behalf because she is still a minor).
+More than a year later, the girl’s case is still wending its way through the courts and has now raised an interesting technical point: whether, being a minor, the girl needs to be represented not by lawyers of her own choosing, but rather by a “Litigation Guardian” (which is a court-appointed representative from the Office of the Public Guardian and Trustee, who would have authority to decide in the lawsuit on the girl’s behalf because she is still a minor).

 After reviewing various procedural Rules, an earlier motions judge declared that the appointment of a Litigation Guardian was a prerequisite for the girl to bring her child support claim against the father.

 On later appeal – which was participated in by the Attorney General of Ontario, the Office of the Children’s Lawyer, and lawyers for other children’s interest groups – the court disagreed.
 Although a self-initiated support application by a minor was highly unusual, the court observed that the Family Law Rules authorized court appearances by a “special party” in some circumstances.
 Although the definition of “special party” did not quite encompass the girl’s situation or the facts at hand, where there were evident gaps the legislation allowed a court to obtain guidance by analogy to other rules where appropriate.